MaxM2067/raman-paleothermometer/CONTEXT.md

 - Independent charts for each tab
 - Chart.js based visualizations with hover tooltips and interactive legends
 - Method-specific data visualization (Simple/Voigt) in statistical plots
-- Error bars showing standard deviations
+- Experimental tab statistical plots feature vertical error bars for parameter standard deviation and horizontal error bars for estimated temperature uncertainty (ΔT).
 - Peak labels with wavelength values
-- Width labels showing FWHM values
+- Width labels showing FWHM or user-defined % height width values on main spectrum plots.
-- Calibration charts in the Archaeological tab dynamically update with overlaid archaeological sample points.
-  - Visual distinction for out-of-range points and informative tooltips.
+- Calibration charts in the Archaeological tab dynamically update with overlaid archaeological sample points, featuring distinct visual styles for points on the mean calibration line, within the SD band only, or out of range, along with informative tooltips.
-  - Y-axis scales adjust to include all data points, including standard deviations and out-of-range archaeological samples.
+- Y-axis scales on calibration charts adjust dynamically with padding to ensure all data points are visible, including calibration means, standard deviation bands, and out-of-range archaeological samples.

 ### ⚙️ Custom Controls
 - User-selectable peak intervals and search width height (% of peak)